notofonts/noto-docs/src/miniarticles/NotoSansTamilSupplement.md

 # Noto Sans Tamil Supplement

-Noto Sans Tamil Supplement is a sans serif design in the Supplement variant for texts in the Tamil script.
+Noto Sans Tamil Supplement is a unmodulated (“sans serif”) design in the Supplement variant for texts in the Tamil script.

 Noto Sans Tamil Supplement has multiple weights, contains 54 glyphs, and supports 53 characters from the Unicode block Tamil Supplement.